NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Transitions two frames faster
     - First hit has slightly more lift
 - 2BBB(B)
+    - Damage increased from 10+12 to 6+16
     - Links into the second hit better
-    - Damages adjusted to 6+16 (from 10+12)
     - Made a bounce instead of a knockdown
-- 2B(A) damage increased by 2
+- 2B(A) damage increased from 16 to 18
 - 2BA(B)
     - Has more lift
     - Hitbox duration adjusted to juggle better
     - Ends much sooner
 - 2BAB(B) damage increased from 23 to 25
-- 2A
-    - Does not lift on block
+- 2A does not lift on block
-    - Changed from 3 hits at 8 damage each to 8 hits at 3 damage each
 - 6B can follow up on whiff
 - 6B(B)
     - Has less endlag
     - Can follow up into A on whiff
     - Recovery animation adjusted
-- 6A damage decreased by one damage
+- 6A damage decreased from 17 to 16
 - 6A in ring combo (flames)
     - Does not stagger anymore
     - Leaves opponents on the ground on hit